3lokai/icb-backend-v3/docs/stories/A.2.shopify-woo-list-fetcher.md

 ### Recommended Status

-**✓ Ready for Done** - All acceptance criteria met, comprehensive test coverage, production-ready implementation with excellent code quality.
+**✅ Ready for Done** - All tasks completed including comprehensive raw response storage implementation.
+All acceptance criteria met with comprehensive testing and QA review.
+The storage functionality adds significant value for debugging, validation, and replay capabilities.